croct-tech/templates/templates/hero-ui/component/cookie-consent/README.md

 # Introduction

-This template adds a cookie consent component built with https://heroui.com/?utm_source=croct to your project or creates a new project using [Next.js](https://nextjs.org/?utm_source=croct) if none is found in the current directory.
+This template adds a cookie consent component built with [Hero UI](https://heroui.com/?utm_source=croct) to your project or creates a new project using [Next.js](https://nextjs.org/?utm_source=croct) if none is found in the current directory.

 It comes fully integrated with Croct, giving you CMS, AB testing, and personalization out of the box.